 Drug abuse and use at the workplace are subjects of immediate concern in our society.
 These problems are extremely complex and ones for which there are no easy solutions.
-From a safety perspective, the users of drugs may impair the wellbeing of all employees, the public at large, and result in damage to college property.
-Therefore, it is a policy of this college that the unlawful manufacture, distribution, possession, or use of a controlled substance in the college's workplace is prohibited.
+From a safety perspective, the users of drugs may impair the wellbeing of all employees, and the public at large, and result in damage to college property.
+Therefore, this college's policy is that the unlawful manufacture, distribution, possession, or use of a controlled substance in the college's workplace is prohibited.
 Any employees violating this policy will be subject to disciplinary action up to and including termination.
 The specifics of this policy are as follows: